Welcome to the Office for the Arts!

 We are here to support your artmaking!

-We know this has been a strange semester, but we are ecstatic that students are back on campus!
-Our staff continues to support student artmaking and engagement with the arts – offsite and onsite, virtually and in-person –in our main office building at 74 Mt.
+Welcome to campus!
+Our staff supports student artmaking and engagement with the arts – offsite and onsite, virtually and in-person –in our main office building at 74 Mt.
 Auburn Street.
 Our office hours are Monday-Friday, 9 am to 5 pm.
-Staff at the 74 Mt.
-Auburn Street offices will be working remotely on Fridays during the Fall '21 semester.
+In August and September, our staff will be on a hybrid schedule and will be available in-person or virtually during regular office hours.
 We look forward to hearing from you every day of the week!
 Here's how!
 Contact staff members anytime by email, phone or at our main reception desk by email or by calling 617.495.8676.
 We are here to support student artmaking, and look forward to hearing from you.

 For all performing arts and other gatherings, the OFA will be following University on-campus event guidance for any in-person events.